Posts

 Image

-Fior Blended Scotch Whisky Review.
 I received this spirit as a review sample from Fior Whisky, linked here .
 It is important to clarify this did not impact the ratings of this review.
 Fior Blended Scotch immediately stood out with its striking presentation, but what truly captivated me was the story behind the bottle.
 Founded by Eric Dominijanni, a Marine Veteran with over two decades of service, Fior was born from his passion project, an infinity bottle that captured a perfect blend he could never quite replicate again.
 Rather than let that final sip be the end, he worked with industry friends to bring Fior to life, making it the first Black veteran-owned Scotch whisky brand.
 That’s a compelling origin with authenticity and heart.
 Fior is a blend of Highland and Speyside Scotch whiskies, bottled at 43% ABV.
 The team took a deliberate approach to blending, focusing on a 60/40 malt-to-grain ratio.
-The c...
+The casks were hand-selected to recreate the c...

 Wild Turkey 101 Kentucky Straight Bourbon Whiskey 8 Year Review